UAE airline cancels Tel Aviv, Beirut flights due to Israel-Hezbollah conflict

 The UAE has been leading and embracing new-age technology such as AI, blockchain and others

-The UAE national carrier Etihad Airways on Sunday said it cancelled its services to and from Tel Aviv and Beirut due to conflict between Israel and Hezbollah.
+The UAE national carrier Etihad Airways on Sunday cancelled and diverted flights to and from Israel and Lebanon due to conflict between Israel and Hezbollah.

-“Etihad Airways has cancelled its services to and from Tel Aviv and Beirut on Sunday, August 25, in response to the closure of Tel Aviv airport and ongoing regional developments.
+The airline cancelled its services to and from Tel Aviv and Beirut as conflict escalated and Israel’s main airport was closed temporarily.

-"Tel Aviv flights affected are EY593 from Abu Dhabi (AUH) to Tel Aviv (TLV) and EY594 from Tel Aviv to Abu Dhabi.
-Beirut flights affected are EY535 from Abu Dhabi to Beirut (BEY) and EY538 from Beirut to Abu Dhabi,” an Etihad Airways spokesperson said in a statement to Khaleej Times.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.